 What do you add in your descriptions? add relevant keywords.
 For example, if you’re a food blogger, add keywords from the recipe.
-If you’re a fashion blogger, add the name of the item or product.
+If you’re a fashion or beauty blogger, add the name of the item or product.

 There are two ways for me when writing up a description.
 I usually start off my pins with a rhetorical question and then go on to explain what I talk about in my post and end it was a quick “click me now!”.
 At times, I usually just use a paragraph from my post’s introduction and then add the related hashtags.

-Hashtags are fairly new to Pinterest as they installed this feature last year.
+Hashtags are “fairly new” to Pinterest as they installed this feature last year.
 Here’s how you can find hashtags.